 Still I am not going to look at Eve as most people do not consider her to be the same character as Callisto and truth be told she isn’t.

 I think its such a shame that she is so overlooked.
 I think Callisto deserves to be seen as one of the great archenemies that everybody knows like Professor Moriarty, The Joker, and Lex Luthor.
 I think in her own way she is every bit as strong as any one of those characters.
 Up until the end Xena and Callisto have the perfect villain/hero feud.
-Those two characters are such a good match for one another and their relationship is very deep, but also at the same time unbelievably nasty and petty and brutal.

 I only hope this changes and in time when people mention the great hero and villain feuds, Callisto/Xena is mentioned alongside Batman/Joker, Superman/Luthor, The Doctor/The Master and Harry Potter/ Lord Voldemort as Xena/Callisto can certainly hold its own with any of them.